NDT inspection for wood processing

 |THz images of wooden boards|

 In fact, wood is one of the best materials for THz imaging.
-The polarization state of THz radiation is sensitive to fibrous structures, which offers more information about the substance being probed than can be obtained with X-rays.
+The polarization state of THz radiation is sensitive to fibrous structures, which provides more information about the substance than x-rays.

 Polarized radiation gives valuable information about internal fiber patterns.